SimonBrandner/apo-cube/docs/technical.md

   I/O in the `memory/` directory.
 - Usage instructions are provided in `scripts/virtual_peripherals/README.md`.
 - The script mimics the structure of `src/peripherals/`, but hardware access is replaced with file-based emulation.
-The `Mapping` class is voided.
+The `Mapping` class is avoided.

 #### `src/main.cpp`